 In particular, the credit exposure towards highly-affected industries as well as the financed greenhouse gas emissions (as presented in subsequent chapters) constitute further essential performance indicators both in the context of Addiko Group's business strategy.
-Dedicated limits have been set for both indicators, which are tracked within the Group Governance Risk Compliance Committee.
+Dedicated limits have been set for both indicators, which are regularly monitored by the Group Credit Risk Management Department and reported to the Group Management Board and Supervisory Board.

-Taking into consideration the interdependence of the inside-out perspective (impact of the bank on the environment) and the outside-in perspective (impact of the environment on the bank), Addiko has prepared a dedicated ESG strategy in order to have an organized, integrated, and holistic approach to ESG and sustainability.
-The ESG strategy comprises concrete sustainable development goals to contribute to the orderly transition to a carbon-neutral economy.
+In order to have an organized, integrated, and holistic approach to sustainability, Addiko has prepared a dedicated ESG strategy which is comprised of concrete sustainable development goals to contribute to the orderly transition to a carbon-neutral economy.